-The UK Parliament has not approved the Withdrawal Agreement endorsed by the Prime Minister and the other 27 EU Member States (EU27) in November 2018, and without this approval and ratification of the Agreement, the UK could leave the EU without a deal.
-The Prime Minister asked for, and was granted, first a short extension of the Article 50 period to 12 April and then a longer one.
+The UK Parliament has not approved the Withdrawal Agreement endorsed by the former Prime Minister Theresa May and the other 27 EU Member States (EU27) in November 2018, and without this approval and ratification of the Agreement or another agreement, the UK could leave the EU without a deal.
+Theresa May asked for, and was granted, first a short extension of the Article 50 period to 12 April and then a longer one.
 Under a European Council Decision of 11 April 2019, the UK has until 31 October to complete ratification of the Withdrawal Agreement or leave without it.
-The European Union and the Government and Parliament of the United Kingdom agree that a no-deal (or ‘disorderly’) Brexit is not what they want, but it cannot be ruled out and therefore needs to be prepared for.
+The European Union, the May Government and the Parliament of the United Kingdom all agreed that a no-deal (or ‘disorderly’) Brexit was not what they wanted, but it cannot be ruled out and therefore needs to be prepared for.
 The EU insists that there will be no renegotiation of the 2018 Withdrawal Agreement.
 The new Government of Boris Johnson appears to be less concerned about a no-deal Brexit and more no-deal funding has been promised.

 The Commission’s programme is one of damage limitation in areas that would be most seriously affected and could create problems for the EU27.
 It includes measures in the financial sector, transport and travel, customs and the export of goods, climate policy, agriculture and fisheries, social security coordination, the ERASMUS and PEACE programmes, cooperation in the export of dual-use items, international trade in services and foreign direct investment.
 The new measures will, for example, facilitate road haulage, rail and aviation continuity between the UK and the EU27, or compensate fishermen for Brexit-related losses.
 The measures are mostly temporary (around 9-12 months) and a future EU-UK relations agreement is expected to provide long-term arrangements.